fmnijk/COM3D2.TouchMaid.Plugin/README.md

 3. Start COM3D2 and use hotkeys to touch maids.
 Default is `LeftShift+D`.
 Auto repeating is `LeftShift+F`.

-WIP:use mouse to touch maids.
+WIP:Use mouse to touch maids.